crllect/EaglerReborn/README.md

 - only SRV records are accepted
 - cannot add a port to the address of the server(for example example.com:25565 is not allowed)

-Just click the "Run on replit" button to make a relay. make sure to set it to "blank repl" run the repl, then wait a bit. once u see the webview, ur done. (once u see the `>` its 100% finished) take the link in the webview and replace `https://` with `wss://`. then, fork this repo and go to `sources/main/java/me/otterdev/eaglerreborn/NetworkSettings.java`. take the `wss://` link u made earlier and replace `wss://reborn-relay.otterdev.repl.co` with your relay.
-Afterward, compile the client and your relay is all setup!